chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-## Setup Disaster Recovery Cluster For AWS Deployment
+## Setup Disaster Recovery Cluster For AWS Deployment with Chef Managed Database (Opensearch and PostgreSql)

 Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point, if an RPO of 1 to 24 hours is acceptable then using a typical backup and restore strategy for your disaster recovery plan is recommended.
 Typically these two clusters should be located in different data centers or cloud provider regions.

 ### Requirements

-1. Two identical clusters located in different data centers or cloud provider regions.
+1. Two identical clusters located in different cloud provider regions.
-1. Network accessible storage (NAS), object store (S3), available in both data centers/regions.
+1. Amazon S3 access in both the region for Application backup.
 1. Ability to schedule jobs to run backup and restore commands in both clusters.
 We recommend using corn or a similar tool like anacron.

 In the above approach, there will be 2 identical clusters